 A portion of the fair value of the consideration transferred in the amount of \$1,929 has been assigned to the identifiable intangible asset associated with the Noa Home trade name.
 This intangible asset is considered to have an indefinite life.
-The indefinite-lived intangible asset and goodwill are not amortized but will be tested for impairment annually or between annual tests if an indicator of impairment exists.
+The indefinite-lived intangible asset and goodwill are not amortized but will be tested for impairment annually or between annual tests if an indicator of impairment exists and the Company determines it is more likely than not that the fair value of the goodwill is below its book value.